loneicewolf/loneicewolf/README.md

 #### I'm William Martens(Just call me `will` it's easier) and I am coming With Peace❤️ from Sweden 🇸🇪

+## 🏗️  I am a stutterer (I am stammering, that is - a speech disorder)

 currently:
 - preparing for my 3rd Exam at OSCP (Booked somewhere in July)